nutanc/textbooks/content/triangles/content.md

 same ratios of sides.
 Since __{.m-red}α__ was our only variable, there must be some relationship between __{.m-red}α__ and those ratios.

-These relationships are the __Trigonometric functions__ – and there are three of
+These relationships are the __Trigonometric ratios__ – and there are three of
 them:

 ::: .theorem
-The three Trigonometric functions are relationships between the angles and the ratios of sides in a right-angles triangle.
+The three Trigonometric ratios are relationships between the angles and the ratios of sides in a right-angles triangle.
 They each have a name, as well as a 3-letter abbreviation: